umnikos/hexc/spec.md

 -!
 "3" is printed during comptime
 --> 5
 ```
+The macros in hexc have several limitations that might make them less powerful but also make them way easier to reason about:
-Macros do not and cannot define new syntax.
+  1. Macros do not and cannot define new syntax
+  2. Macros only work on literal values passed to them beforehand
+  3. A quotation is defined purely by its action, not its source code or the list of symbols it compiles to.
+Hence macros cannot do (or at least should not do) inspection of any quotations' internals.

 A macro, when not given enough literal values to act, may force execution of regular words as well.
 ```